IFuentesSR/FES_drought/README.md

-# JoH_drought
+# FES_drought
-Code associated with Journal of Hydrology manuscript
+Code associated with Frontiers in Environmental Sciences manuscript